hardenedapple/vim_repo/README.txt

         and apply patches to remove pymode interdependancies

-    If compiled with python3, symlink python-extra into .vim/bundle directory and don't try to use clang_complete - instead use clang_complete vimball from vim.org (scriptid=3302)
+    If compiled with python3, symlink python-extra into .vim/bundle directory and don't try to use clang_complete repo - instead use clang_complete vimball from vim.org (scriptid=3302)
     If compiled with python2, symlink python-mode into .vim/bundle directory and use clang_complete with libclang.so library